 The BRCC meets at least four times a year and is chaired by an Independent Non-Executive Director with invitees as required from the Bank's Executive Management Team.
-This usually includes the Head of Compliance, the Chief Risk Officer, the Chief Executive Officer and the Chief Financial Officer.
+This usually includes the Chief Risk Officer, the Chief Executive Officer, the Chief Financial Officer and the MLRO.